Joshua Kushner: Thrive Capital

-In 2021 it was reported by Bloomberg that Goldman Sachs had invested in Kushner's Thrive Capital at a $3.6 billion valuation.
+In 2021, it was reported by Bloomberg that Goldman Sachs had invested in Kushner's Thrive Capital at a $3.6 billion valuation.
+Kushner sold a 3.3% stake in Thrive to a group of investors, including Disney's Bob Iger and Kohlberg Kravis Roberts' Henry Kravis, valuing Thrive at $5.3 billion.

+As of September 2024, Forbes estimates his net worth to be $3.8 billion, primarily from his ownership in Thrive.
+Fortune magazine listed Kushner in its inaugural list of the 100 Most Powerful People in Business in 2024, citing Thrive's early investment in OpenAI.

-Oscar
+Oscar Health

-Kushner is a co-founder of Oscar Health, a health insurance start-up.
+Kushner is a co-founder and vice-chairman of Oscar Health, a health insurance start-up.
 Founded in 2012, Oscar was valued at $2.7 billion in 2016.
 Oscar went public in 2021, with Kushner's Thrive Capital owning a stake worth $1.21 billion.
 Oscar reported an $87 million loss in its first quarter as a publicly traded company.

 In 2020, it was revealed by The Atlantic that Jared Kushner had contracted Oscar Health to develop a coronavirus testing website that was later scrapped, even though Trump had said publicly that Google was developing the website.

 Cadre

 In 2015, Kushner founded a new company called Cadre with his brother Jared and their friend Ryan Williams, with Williams as Cadre's CEO.
-Cadre is a technology platform designed to help certain types of client, such as family offices and endowments, invest in real estate.
+Cadre is a technology platform designed to help certain types of clients, such as family offices and endowments, invest in real estate.

 JK2

-Kushner owns 50% of JK2 (also known as Westminster Management), a real estate management company, his brother Jared owns the other 50%.
+Kushner and his brother, Jared, each own 50% of JK2 (also known as Westminster Management), a real estate management company, but Joshua is not involved with the business.

 In April 2021, a Judge ruled that JK2 was found to have committed "widespread and numerous" violations of Maryland's consumer protection laws at Baltimore-area properties by collecting debts without the required licenses, charging tenants improper fees, and misrepresenting the condition of rental units.
+During the COVID-19 pandemic, JK2 filed a significant number of lawsuits against tenants for debt collection and eviction, despite an eviction moratorium being in place.

 Kushner's JK2 was also featured in an episode of Netflix's Dirty Money series titled "Slumlord Millionaire."
-The episode was based on an expose from ProPublica accusing the company of abusing tenants rights, leaving homes in disrepair, humiliating late-paying renters and suing mostly poor immigrants to garnish their wages calling them a "tier-1 predator".
+The episode was based on an expose from ProPublica accusing the company of abusing tenants rights, leaving homes in disrepair, humiliating late-paying renters and suing tenants when they try and move out.

-During the COVID-19 pandemic, JK2 filed a significant number of lawsuits against tenants for debt collection and eviction, despite an eviction moratorium being in place.
+Other activities

+Kushner became a minority owner of the Memphis Grizzlies after acquiring a 2.5% stake in 2019.
+In 2024, he purchased a small stake in the Miami Heat and consequently sold his stake in the Memphis Grizzlies.

+In 2024, Kushner and his wife's media company, Bedford Media, announced plans to revive Life magazine in an agreement with Dotdash Meredith, with the first print issue scheduled for early 2025.
+He also joined the board of directors of A24 Films that year.

 Personal life

-Kushner started dating model Karlie Kloss in 2012.
-The couple got engaged in July 2018, a month after Kloss' conversion to Judaism (Kushner's faith).
-The couple married on October 18, 2018.
-The couple had their first child, a son, in 2021.

-His brother, Jared Kushner, is Donald Trump's son-in-law, was his senior advisor during Trump's presidency, and is an investor in Oscar Health.